Advice for Buying a Park Home

 Q: Where do I start?

-A: A good place to start is by reviewing the pages of a trade magazine like Park Home & Holiday Caravan (PH&HC)
+A: A good place to start is by reviewing the pages of a trade magazine like Park Home & Holiday Caravan.
+Then give our Ownership Team a call on 01568 708326 with any questions your research has sparked.

 Q: What will it cost?

-A: Prices can vary considerably depending on size, fixtures and fittings and location.
-The cost of a brand new home will be more than the ‘ex-works’ price from the manufacturer as the park owner will charge for transporting it, siting it on a concrete base and connecting it to mains services.
+A: Prices can vary considerably depending on size, fixtures, fittings, and location.
+The cost of a brand new residential mobile home will be more than the ‘ex-works’ price from the manufacturer, as the park owner will charge for transporting it, siting it on a concrete base, and connecting it to mains services.
+We recommend buyers use a solicitor when exploring residential static caravan sites and looking at caravans to rent permanently.

 Q: How do I raise the cash?

-A: There are finance companies that specialise in providing loans for the purpose of park home purchases and advertise with PH&HC.
-Some park site owners can also arrange finance packages for you or offer advice.
+A: There are finance companies that specialize in providing loans for the purpose of purchasing residential park homes.
+Some park site owners can also arrange finance packages for you or offer advice on securing funding if you’re thinking of living in a static caravan.

 Q: Do I sign a contract?

-A: Under the Mobile Homes Act 1983, you must enter into a Written Agreement with the park owner to live on his park home site.
-If you buy your home from the park owner he must give you the agreement 28 days before purchase, unless you agree in writing to reduce the time.
-Residents’ rights are contained in the Implied terms (Part III), which were strengthened in October 2006.
-Finally the Written Agreement has Express terms, agreed between the park owner and resident.
-These terms can include: plot fee increases; an occupier’s duty to keep their home in a good state of repair; and the site owner’s duty to keep the site well.
+A: Under the Mobile Homes Act 1983, you must enter into a Written Agreement with the park owner to live on their residential caravan site.
+If you buy your home from the park owner, they must give you the agreement 28 days before purchase, unless you agree in writing to reduce the time.
+Residents’ rights are contained in the Implied Terms (Part III), which were strengthened in October 2006.
+Finally, the Written Agreement has Express Terms, agreed between the park owner and resident.
+These terms can include plot fee increases; an occupier’s duty to keep their home in a good state of repair; and the site owner’s duty to keep the site well.

 Q: Is there a structural warranty?

-A: New homes start with a 12-month manufacturer’s statutory guarantee, but some also have a 10-year extended structural warranty.
+A: New homes start with a 12-month manufacturer’s statutory guarantee, but some also have a 10-year extended structural warranty, which can provide assurance when looking at residential mobile homes for sale.

 Q: Are there any hidden costs?

-A: You will have to pay council tax, usually in one of the lower bandings, either A or B. You also pay ground rent to the park site owner - rents will vary depending on the park’s locations and facilities - and, as with any home, there will be utility bills, insurance etc.
+A: You will have to pay council tax, usually in one of the lower bandings, either A or B. It's A at Rockbridge.
+You also pay ground rent to the park site owner—rents will vary depending on the park’s location and facilities—and, as with any home, there will be utility bills, insurance, etc.

 Q: Are they easy to insure?

-A: Due to their non-standard construction park homes are best insured by specialist park home insurers.
-The policy will insure the home and contents on a new-for-old basis, so the sums insured should reflect the cost of replacement as new to include an allowance for site clearance, re-siting and delivery fees.
-Some policies also include legal expenses cover which can be a valuable addition.
+A: Due to their non-standard construction, park homes are best insured by specialist park home insurers.
+The policy will cover the home and contents on a new-for-old basis, so the sums insured should reflect the cost of replacement as new, including allowances for site clearance, re-siting, and delivery fees.
+Some policies also include legal expenses cover, which can be a valuable addition for those living in a static caravan.

 Q: Should I get a survey?

-A: For second-hand homes it is important to get a survey from a specialist park home surveyor on its condition.
-Subject II Survey, Blue Chip Park Homes Ltd will provide independent survey and carry out checks inside, outside and beneath the park home.
-These companies also provide detailed written reports describing any problems and how to resolve them.
-They provide this service across the UK.
-These companies and others have adverts with contact details in PH&HC.
+A: For second-hand homes, it is important to get a survey from a specialist park home surveyor on its condition.
+Subject II Survey, Blue Chip Park Homes Ltd will provide independent surveys and detailed written reports describing any problems and how to resolve them.
+They provide this service across the UK and are also listed in Park Home & Holiday Caravan magazine.

 Q: What if I want to sell?